Domin177/post_app_fe/README.md

-At first is necessary to install NODE JS.\
+At first is necessary to install Node.js\
+During development was used version of Node.js v16.14.2\
 Then in the project directory, you can run:

 ### `npm start`